Treatment of Federal Financial Aid When a Student Withdraws

 For purposes of this policy, the date of withdrawal will be the date the student begins the withdrawal process or the date, as determined by WIT, that the student otherwise notified WIT in writing or verbally, of their intent to withdraw to zero credits.

 The amount of aid earned is calculated by dividing the number of calendar days from the beginning of the term of the point of withdrawal by the total number of days in the term.
-This percentage is multiplied by the amount of federal financial aid that was awarded and accepted for the term and becomes the amount of aid that was earned.
+This percentage is multiplied by the amount of federal financial aid that was given and accepted for the term and becomes the amount of aid that was earned.
 This amount is subtracted from the amount of aid disbursed and the balance becomes the amount of unearned aid that must be returned.

 Responsibility for repayment of these funds will be shared by WIT and the student, according to policies and procedures contained within the federal formula for proration of refunds of unearned Federal Financial Aid.